 Procurement requirements for low-carbon products.
-Large-scale buyers-particularly government agencies and the largest private-sector customers-are beginning to commit to procuring low-carbon materials at scale, and they can adopt requirements for their own purchases of these low-carbon materials (i.e., concretes using low-carbon cements) that are sufficiently aggressive to require suppliers to invest in new approaches.
-DOE's Industrial Decarbonization Roadmap projects that the U.S. cement industry could need to achieve a ~10% reduction in emissions by 2030, ~35% by 2035, and ~60% by 2040 to remain on track for net zero, and standards for low-carbon procurement could be correspondingly aggressive.
+Large-scale buyers-particularly government agencies and the largest private-sector customers-are beginning to commit to procuring low-carbon materials at scale, and they can adopt requirements for their own purchases of these low-carbon materials (i.e., concretes using low-carbon cements) that are sufficiently aggressive to require suppliers to invest in new approaches. bxxiv, bxxv DOE's Industrial Decarbonization Roadmap projects that the U.S. cement industry could need to achieve a ~10% reduction in emissions by 2030, ~35% by 2035, and ~60% by 2040 to remain on track for net zero, and standards for low-carbon procurement could be correspondingly aggressive. bxxvv Such requirements would also need to account for material performance to meet engineering requirements and to capture a material's full life cycle emissions impact.